Updated on December 19th, 2020

-Step 8: Launch Microsoft Outlook on your system.
+Step 7: Launch Microsoft Excel on your system.
 On the taskbar, click the File tab > Open.

-There’s a feature in Microsoft Excel program that can help you extract data from corrupt Excel file.
-It’s a very useful trick to extract data from the corrupt chart.
+There’s one more feature in Microsoft Excel which you can use here.
+You can try to extract data from the corrupt chard of an Excel spreadsheet.
 You need to create a macro here:

 Sub GetChartValues97() Dim NumberOfRows As Integer Dim X As Object Counter = 2 ' Calculate the number of rows of data.
 NumberOfRows = UBound(ActiveChart.SeriesCollection(1).Values) Worksheets("ChartData").Cells(1, 1) = "X Values" ' Write x-axis values to wosksheet.
 With Worksheets("ChartData") .Range (.Cells (2, 1), _ .Cells (NumberOfRows + 1, 1)) = _ Application.Transpose(ActiveChart.SeriesCollection(1).XValues) End With ' Loop through all series in the chart and write their values to ' the worksheet.
 For Each X In ActiveChart.SeriesCollection Wosksheets ("ChartData").Cells(1, Counter) = X.Name With Worksheets("ChartData") .Range(.Cells(2, Counter), _ .Cells(NumberOfRows + 1, Counter)) = _ Application.Transpose(X.Values) End With Counter = Counter + 1 Next End Sub